-a.
+- a.
 Form.
-Use Form 7 to prepare a trial exhibit list.
-Also refer to Section 12.

-Each offering party must mark its own exhibits with the party's name, case number, and exhibit number.
-List only those exhibits intended in good faith for use before the jury during trial.
+Use Form 7 to prepare a trial exhibit list, which must be filed on the date the Joint Pretrial Order is filed.
+Exhibit lists may not be amended or supplemented after this date unless by agreement.
+Also refer to Section 12. - Each offering party must mark its own exhibits with the party's name, case number, and exhibit number.
+List only those exhibits intended in good faith for use during trial. - b.

-b.
 Exchange.
 Seek agreement on the form of exchange.
-Absent agreement, exchange wellorganized USB drives or provide for similar download.
+Absent agreement, exchange well-organized USB drives or provide for similar electronic transfer or download.
+Exchange exhibits and meet in person to discuss any objections prior to filing the exhibit list.

-In civil cases, exchange all exhibits at the time of filing the Joint Pretrial Order unless agreed between the parties in writing to a different time.
+In civil cases, exchange all exhibits no later than the date the Joint Pretrial Order is filed.
 In criminal cases, the Court sets the schedule for disclosure of exhibits.